-We’ve written before on some more general aspects of listed buildings and planning permission, but today we’ll talk about the important steps you must take in order to secure consent for extending your listed building, as well as some practical, actionable tips on how to maintain character and develop with the requisite amount of sensitivity.
+We’ve written before on some more general aspects of listed buildings and planning permission, but today let’s talk about the essential steps you must take in order to secure consent for extending your listed building, as well as some practical, actionable tips on how to maintain character and develop with the requisite amount of sensitivity.

-Because our buildings and architecture add character and help to tell the story of our long and interesting history, it is important that listed buildings are protected from insensitive alterations where this rich narrative is lost or muddied.
+Because buildings and architecture reflect the character and stories from our long and interesting history, it’s important that listed buildings are protected from insensitive alterations that could damage this rich narrative.

 Listed buildings are listed for their own protection; their history and panache add to the contemporary environment and enrich our architectural vista.
-This does not mean that seeking planning permission to extend or alter a listed building is completely out of the question; it can be done if approached to the right, respectful way.
+This does not mean that seeking planning permission to extend or alter a listed building is completely out of the question; it can be done if approached respectfully.

-Let’s take a look at the process of extending your listed building from design through to consent.
+Let’s look at the process of extending your listed building from design through to consent:

 For example, the famous Abbey Road zebra crossing is listed.
 Perhaps understandably, listing a building or structure is a long, arduous process and there are statutory requirements that the building or structure must meet.
 These include (list not exhaustive):

-The Planning (Listed Buildings and Conservation Areas) Act of 1990 grants authority for a building to be listed in England and Wales; this covers the exterior and the interior of the building and also structures which fall within its curtilage providing they were built or erected prior to July 1948.
+The Planning (Listed Buildings and Conservation Areas) Act of 1990 grants authority for a building to be listed in England and Wales; this covers the exterior and interior of a building, and structures which fall within its curtilage, providing they were built or erected prior to July 1948.
 In this Act, listed buildings fall into three groups:

-The Planning (Listed Buildings and Conservation Areas) Act of 1990 states that a listed building, and specifically a Grade II listed property, cannot be altered, demolished, extended or modified without permission from the local planning authority or LPA.
+The Planning (Listed Buildings and Conservation Areas) Act of 1990 states that a listed building, and specifically a Grade II listed property, cannot be altered, demolished, extended or modified without permission from the local planning authority (LPA).

-Altering a listed building might just be the most complex thing that you attempt in your life so don’t feel bad if you need to draft in an expert from time to time.
+Altering a listed building might just be the most complex and demanding challenge you attempt in your lifetime so you will definitely need to draft in an expert!

-Help with the Listed Building Consent process especially will most likely be necessary.
-The National Heritage List of England is a comprehensive online database of heritage properties and structures; it’s a great resource for some initial intelligence.
+You will need help particularly with the Listed Building Consent process.
+The National Heritage List of England is a comprehensive online database of heritage properties and structures and is a great resource for some initial intelligence.

-We aren’t going to pretend that it isn’t difficult, but it is possible.
+This is a difficult process, but can be possible.
 National Heritage List for England (NHLE, 2015), the National Planning Policy Framework (NPPF, 2018) and the London Plan (2016) all state that urban renewal of listed buildings should be considered and that the buildings should be put to “appropriate and viable use”.

-Paragraph 189 of the NPPF is clear in that any proposal to alter a listed building should include a description of the heritage asset and the contribution of its setting.
+Paragraph 189 of the NPPF states clearly that any proposal to alter a listed building should include a description of the heritage asset and the contribution of its setting.

-Remember: Understanding the degree of impact that the proposal will have on the building or structure’s historical or cultural significance is a must; this must be included in the proposal.
-The historical record should also be consulted to ensure that your proposal is accurate and you may need to access historical expertise to help you with this aspect.
+It’s important to note that understanding the degree of impact your proposal will have on a building or structure’s historical or cultural significance is crucial and must be included in the proposal.
+Historical records should also be consulted to ensure that your proposal is accurate, and accessing historical expertise is recommended.

 Any planning application that you make to your LPA needs to include the following:

-You should not underestimate the importance of a good Design and Access Statement (DAS); it is a critical document when it comes to obtaining planning permission for a Grade II listed property.
-Don’t hold back on the detail; detail is your friend when it comes to getting your proposal approved.
-It must include as much detail about the building as possible:
+You should not underestimate the importance of a good Design and Access Statement (DAS) as it’s a critical document when it comes to obtaining planning permission for Grade II listed properties.
+Detail is your friend when it comes to getting your proposal approved and you must include as much about the building as possible, namely:

-A schedule of works should also be included in your DAS as should the specification of the materials that you intend to use; these materials should be original materials.
-It’s likely that you’ll be using oaking/caulking instead of silicone, timber instead of plastic and lime mortar rather than cement.
-And make sure you pay particular attention to your damp proofing; injection can destroy the original fabric of the building which is a criminal offence.
-Make sure you stay clear of that!
+A schedule of works should also be included in your DAS – as should the specification of the materials that you intend to use – and these materials should be original.
+This will likely mean using oaking/caulking instead of silicone; timber instead of plastic and lime mortar rather than cement.
+And make sure you pay particular attention to your damp proofing, injection can destroy the original fabric of the building and is a criminal offence so do steer clear!

-It’s more palatable for LPAs for some elements of your building to be a little more modern, but these are generally limited to interiors and more specifically the bathroom and kitchen areas.
+It’s more palatable for LPAs if some building elements are a little more modern, but these are generally limited to interiors and more specifically to bathroom and kitchen areas.

-Again, this is critical if you want to successfully obtain planning permission.
+Again, this is a critical consideration if you want to successfully obtain planning permission.

 Take windows as an example.
-If you put modern windows in, how easy would it be for them to be restored without impacting on the significance of the building?
+If you put modern windows in, how easily can they be restored without impacting the significance of the building?

-The LPA will also want to see that you understand the significance of the building and the fact that it was likely around before you and will be around long after you’ve gone.
+The LPA will also want to see that you understand the significance of the building and the fact that it was around before you and likely to be long after.

-You could try to get a Certificate of Immunity in an effort to get around the strict planning regulations associated with altering a listed building; a Certificate of Immunity precludes the building from being listed and can be valid for up to five years.
+You can try to get a Certificate of Immunity in an effort to get around the strict planning regulations associated with altering a listed building.
+Certificates of Immunity precludes buildings from being listed and can be valid for up to five years.

-LPAs will be weighing up your evidence and deciding whether the alterations that you are suggesting will allow the property to remain in keeping with its esteemed past.
-Bear in mind that your changes could be viewed positively or negatively in terms of enhancing the property or otherwise.
-This is why it’s a really good idea to obtain professional advice.
+The LPA will weigh up your evidence and decide whether the alterations that you are suggesting will allow the property to remain in keeping with its esteemed past.
+Bear in mind that your changes could be viewed positively or negatively in terms of enhancing the property or otherwise, and that’s why it’s a good idea to obtain professional advice beforehand.

-Damage to Grade II listed buildings should be avoided and if it has to happen there should be a clear rationale and justification; the LPA will consider this.
+Damage to Grade II listed buildings should be avoided and if it has to happen there should be a clear rationale and justification which the LPA will take into consideration.
 The LPA’s primary concern is that the special significance of the building is maintained throughout any alteration, demolition or extension.
-This duty extends to the conservation area too with some Grade II listed properties.
+This duty extends to conservation areas connected to Grade II listed properties.

-LPAs are duty-bound, however, to take into account the positive contribution that developing a dilapidated listed building can have on the character and economic viability of local areas; in fact, this is a key consideration in the approval process so it is critical that accentuate the positives associated with your development.
+LPAs are duty-bound, however, to take into account the positive contribution that developing a dilapidated listed building can have on the character and economic viability of local areas.
+This is a key consideration in the approval process so it’s crucial to accentuate the positives associated with your development.

 Here’s a recap of the key issues:

-Fact: Design is something that should and needs to be considered on its individual merits or failings.
+Design needs to be considered on its individual merits or failings.

-The UK has such a vast, diverse tapestry of properties to work with that taking this approach really is the only sensible option.
-The key consideration when you extend a Grade II listed property in understanding the historic form of the building so the value of the extension can be judged in the context of the building’s historical or cultural significance.
-Setting and context are crucial here as is the impact on other historical buildings or structures nearby.
+The UK has a vast, diverse tapestry of properties to work with and taking this approach is the only sensible option.
+The key consideration when extending a Grade II listed property is understanding it’s provenance so the extension’s value can be judged in the context of the building’s historical or cultural significance.
+Setting and context are crucial here, as is the impact on other historical buildings or structures nearby.

-Whether it is through natural processes or man-made interventions, one thing is for sure: our environment is a constantly evolving picture of change and in a way, our historical properties really should mirror this.
+Whether it ‘s through natural processes or man-made interventions, one thing is for sure: our environment is a constantly evolving picture of change and our historical properties should mirror this.

-The whole premise of protecting listed buildings is an honourable one in that it is society recognising the achievements and experiences of the past and acknowledging the loss that we would feel should said properties no longer be there.
-Listed buildings are subject to much tighter controls, but they are not preserved in a way that they can’t be touched, altered or made relevant for a new era; it’s just that any changes need to carefully considered and even more carefully executed.
+The premise of protecting listed buildings is an honourable one.
+As a society we recognise the achievements and experiences of the past, and acknowledge their potential loss.
+Listed buildings are therefore subject to much tighter controls so any changes need to carefully considered and even more carefully executed.

-It’s clear that preservation and conservation have a huge part to play in this process, but we have to view things like adding a viable extension to such a property as the continuation of a conservation process.
+Preservation and conservation play a huge part in this process, but adding a viable extension can be seen as continuation of a conservation process.
 What better way of conserving a Grade II listed building than by adding an extension which drives new use and function from the building?

 With careful, considerate design, and the right pitch to the LPA, there really is no reason why you can’t extend a Grade II listed property.
-Hopefully, this article has allayed some of your fears and given you some pointers on where to start and how to go about it.
+Hopefully, this article has allayed some of your fears, offered reassurance and given you some pointers on where to start and how to go about it.

-Our strong points include knowledge of all aspects of heritage design and planning permission for listed buildings applications especially in the boroughs of Westminster, Kensington & Chealse, Hammersmith & Fulham, Greenwich and Camden.
+Our strong points include knowledge of all aspects of heritage design and planning permission for listed buildings applications especially in the boroughs of Westminster, Kensington & Chelsea, Hammersmith & Fulham, Greenwich and Camden.

-We are going to show you how you can get Listed Building Consent for extending your property.
+We can show you how you can get Listed Building Consent to extend your property.
 We’ll show you how to quickly develop strategies that can help you get the approval of your council.
-Plus, we will guide you through the process to ensure that your listed building is maintained to the highest standard.
-Call us on 0203 793 78 78 or send me an email now.
+And we’ll guide you through the process to ensure that your listed building is maintained to the highest standard.
+Call us on 0203 793 78 78 or email me today.